 The dimensions are:

 18.5(w) x 13.38(d) x 5.9(h) inches and it weighs about 14lbs.

 One very cool feature that most customers have raved about is the fact that the lid of the suitcase can be closed while playing a record.

 And the lid has support brackets that keep the lid open.
 So you have both hands to handle and place the record.

-Unfortunately the Archer doesn’t include pitch control or any advanced setting controls.
-However, this is almost standard with this class of record player.
+Unfortunately, the Archer doesn’t include pitch control or any advanced setting controls.
+However, this is almost standard with this class of record players.

 This is a handy feature for cueing specific tracks but if you’re like me – clumsy – you might consider this a drawback.
 Although the arm lever is a nice feature to help you place the tonearm smoothly.